oscarhermawan17/codecademy_challenges/TMDB/README.md

-## This folder (TMDB) is part of Codecademy's Challenge on the following topics: Asynchronous JavaScript, Fetch, and Handling Responses.
+## This folder (TMDB) is part of Codecademy's Challeng (Film Finder) on the following topics: Asynchronous JavaScript, Fetch, and Handling Responses.